jerwallace/aws-robomaker-workshops/content/jetbot-ml-workshop/develop.md

     - (3) The lower section is an adjustable pane for creating or monitoring command line operations.
 ROS developers work in this area to build, test, and interact with local code.
     - (4) This is the main editor pane.

+---

+# STOP

+New Cloud9 instances take some time to provision and update themselves.
+If you proceed at this point you may have issues running the scripts to install dependencies.

+---

 ### Clone the Robot Application and Install Dependencies

 The first step is to open the AWS RoboMaker IDE and clone the AWS-enabled JetBot ROS application.